Stavros-kanel19/spc-quality-control/README.md

 They are not official SPC or ISO-standard metrics and should be used only as additional decision-support information together with Cp, Cpk, control limits, customer specifications, and engineering judgment.

+## Statistical Assumptions

+The normal distribution view is used as an approximate model for visualizing process behavior and estimating capability metrics such as Cp and Cpk.

+Normality is checked with a Shapiro-Wilk test, supported by a Q-Q plot and histogram with normal fit.
+If the data do not appear approximately normal, capability results should be interpreted with caution.

+The diagnostics tab also includes deviation analysis, lag-1 correlation, and a runs test to support the evaluation of independence and possible non-random patterns.

+These checks are intended to support engineering judgment and should not replace official product specifications, customer requirements, or validated quality procedures.

 ## Future Improvements

 * Nelson Rules
-* Western Electric Rules
 * Xbar-R Charts
 * p / np / c / u Charts
 * PDF Report Export
 * Database Integration

-* Power BI Connectivity
+## Project Scope

+This project was created as a personal learning and engineering support exercise.

+The goal was to explore how Python can be used to analyze quality control data, generate SPC charts, calculate basic capability metrics, and support the interpretation of historical measurements.

+It is not intended to represent an official company system, certified SPC software, or a validated production control tool.

 ## Disclaimer

-This application is intended as an educational and engineering-support tool.
+The included dataset is dummy data and does not contain real customer or production information.

-Quality decisions should always be verified against official product specifications, customer requirements, internal quality procedures, and engineering judgment.
+Any quality related decision should always be verified against official product specifications, customer requirements, internal quality procedures, and engineering judgment.